 Once AngelList had decided to offer banking to its customers, the next question was how to build it.
 One option was to work directly with a bank.
 AngelList actually had experience with this approach: a few years prior, another business unit within the company had pursued and built out a working relationship with a fintech-oriented bank.

 It had taken AngelList considerable engineering, compliance, and operational effort to go live working directly with a bank.
 It also required AngelList to devote significant resources to areas in which did not meaningfully contribute to their competitive advantage: things like writing banking policies and procedures, selecting and integrating with compliance vendors, building out KYC and document-submission workflows, conducting manual account reviews, and managing periodic audits and re-certifications—to name just a few.

 By partnering with Unit, AngelList found a solution that required a much lighter investment of time, dollars, and other resources.
 Most of the technical work of integrating with Unit’s API was accomplished in two weeks by a single engineer.
-Unit makes offering a secure banking product easier by shouldering the burden of compliance, so there was no need for AngelList to hire a dedicated team.
+Unit makes offering a secure banking product easier by streamlining compliance, so there was no need for AngelList to hire a dedicated team.